About this site...

 The IOP haven't run such a contest since... but if they do please nominate me... and vote for me, so that I can win the right to have the little Fuzzle carry another such placard!

-The site today has over 1500 pages, over 440,000 people have visited the site over the last year - many of them returning to the site time after time.
+The site today has over 2000 pages, over a million people have visited the site over the last year - many of them returning to the site time after time.
 I love to hear from 'fans' all over the world.
 It is good to know my hard work is appreciated.